VSD-DACteam/avsddac_3v3/README.md

 # Future work
 1) The target dimensions of the IP are 195.58X117.45 (widthXheight).
 The achieved dimensions are greater than the expected.
 We are looking into other ways of designing the layout like lclayout to give better results in terms of size.
 2) Due to the complexity of the circuit, the runtime is huge.
 Hence, for now INL and DNL are calculated for code 0-31.
 The values will be updated as they are retrieved.
+3) The layout has to be verified in openroad to check the compatibilty of the designed IP.

 # Open Source EDA Tools used to design the IP
 ``` LTSpice XVII ```-LTspice® is a high performance SPICE simulation software, schematic capture and waveform viewer with enhancements and models for easing the simulation of analog circuits.